Heating Ventilation & Air Conditioning in Portland

 2. Check and replace air filters

-3. Test cooling system operation
+3. Test the cooling system operation

 4. Inspect ductwork for winter damage